21st January 2021

 If you already have a mental health problem, then you may be finding the effects of the coronavirus (COVID-19) pandemic particularly challenging.

-Mind offer useful information about how to manage feelings around lockdown easing, as well as looking after your mental health during this time.
+Mind offer useful information about looking after your mental health during this time.
 This includes how to manage difficult feelings or behaviours to do with hygiene, washing or fears of infection.
 It also covers managing symptoms of anxiety and panic or feeling trapped and claustrophobic.

 During this stressful time of change, feelings of emotional distress, anxiety, loneliness and low mood are normal, but if you feel that you can no longer cope with day-to-day life, are thinking about self-harm or suicide, or experiencing or hearing voices (hallucinations), you should get immediate expert assessment and advice:

 - If you have already been given a Crisis Line number from a health professional, please call it.

 - If you’re under the care of a mental health team and have a specific care plan that states who to contact when you need urgent care, follow this plan.

 - Mind also provides information about how to plan for a crisis.

 - Find local crisis support services near you that can support you.

 - You can contact NHS 111 if you need urgent care but it’s not life-threatening.

 - In a medical emergency, call 999 if you are seriously ill or injured and your life is at risk.
 A mental health emergency should be taken as seriously as a physical health emergency.